Part-Time Faculty Positions in Sociology and Criminal Justice

-Kennesaw State University is now accepting applications for a pool of open rank, part-time faculty positions in the Department of Sociology and Criminal Justice beginning January 10, 2022.
+Kennesaw State University is now accepting applications for a pool of open rank, part-time faculty positions in the Department of Sociology and Criminal Justice for the academic year 2022-2023.
+Positions are on an as needed basis.
 Rank is determined at the time of hiring and will be commensurate with experience.

-- An earned Master's Degree, or the foreign equivalent, in Criminal Justice, Sociology, or a closely related field, or a minimum of 18 graduate level credit hours in Criminal Justice or Sociology along with relevant professional experience is required.
+- An earned Master's degree, or the foreign equivalent, in Sociology, Criminal Justice, or a closely related field is required.

-- An earned doctoral degree, or the foreign equivalent, in Criminal Justice, Sociology, or a closely related field is preferred.
-Previous college-level teaching experience is also preferred.
+- An earned doctoral degree, or the foreign equivalent, in Sociology, Criminal Justice, or a closely related field

-- Summary of Teaching Evaluations (if applicant has prior teaching experience)
+5. Summary of Teaching Evaluations (if applicant has prior teaching experience) (Upload as Additional Documents)

-For questions about this faculty opening, please contact Dr. Tanja Link, email@example.com.
+For questions about this faculty opening, please contact Dr. Barbara Combs, email@example.com.